adrian-hansson/automate-reqs/README.md

 Column | Description
 ------ | -----------
-Requirement number | Unique number for each requirement Title | The name and description of the requirement Status | The status of the requirement.
+Title | Unique number for each requirement RequirementTitle | The name and description of the requirement Status | The status of the requirement.
 If value includes "Cancelled", then ignore the requirement.
 Requirement category | Denotes the type of requirement.
 Useful for sorting.
 Capability | Denote which system capability the requirement is related to.